-The Western Division of NSW is an economic powerhouse which generates in excess of $1 billion in earnings each year.
-It comprises some 32.5 million hectares, representing 42% of the land area in NSW, and is populated by 52,830 people.
+The Western Division of NSW is an economic powerhouse, generating over $1 billion in economic activity every year.
+Representing 42 per cent of the land area in NSW, the Western Division comprises some 32.5 million hectares and is home to about 53,000 people.

-The Western Division of NSW stretches from the Murray River at Balranald in the south, to the Barwon River at Mungindi in the north, and west to the South Australian Border.
+The Western Division of NSW stretches from the Murray River at Balranald in the south, to the Barwon River at Mungindi in the north, and to the South Australian border in the west.
 With an average annual rainfall of 200 mm in the west and 400 mm in the east, the Western Division is ideal pastoral country.
-The Division is largely Crown Land held under perpetual leasehold, and administered by the Western Lands Commission, a division of the NSW Department of Natural Resources.
+The Division is largely Crown Land held under perpetual leasehold, and administered by Crown Lands - NSW Department of Planning, Industry and Environment.

-The major agricultural product is wool; however, improved production and land management practices have permitted the diversification of enterprises on properties, allowing pastoralists more flexibility.
-As a result the Western Division's 1,700 perpetual leaseholdings produce a surprising array of agricultural products including premium quality prime hard wheat, wool, cereals, oilseeds, cotton, lamb, mutton, beef, citrus, dairy products, rice, grapes, vegetables, goat and kangaroo meat and exotic breeds of sheep.
+The major agricultural product in the Western Division is wool; however, improved production and land management practices have permitted the diversification of enterprises on properties, allowing pastoralists more flexibility.
+As a result the Western Division's 1700 perpetual leaseholdings produce a surprising array of agricultural products including premium quality prime hard wheat, wool, cereals, oilseeds, cotton, lamb, mutton, beef, citrus, dairy products, rice, grapes, vegetables, goat and kangaroo meat and exotic breeds of sheep.

-The Western Division Council have identified their priority areas for 2017-18 to be:
+The Western Division Council has identified their priority areas to be: